BRACE 1.5 Project: Climate Change Impacts of 1.5°C and 2°C Warming

 Special collection on Climate Change Impacts of 1.5°C and 2°C Warming

 A special collection on "Climate Change Impacts of 1.5°C and 2°C Warming" is in progress for the journal Environmental Research Letters.
-Planned topics for the collection include:
+Papers for the collection include: